 ...
 Alpha - Blu-Ray Discs Provide Proof

-Below is the first actual proof... honest-to-goodness courtroom-ready forensic "proof" - as perfect and irrefutable as a clear fingerprint on the trigger.
+Below is the first actual proof... honest-to-goodness courtroom-ready forensic "proof" - as irrefutable as a clear fingerprints on a gun handle.
 Paramount has finally released the Season 2 episodes on high definition Blu-Ray*, and with them come screen cap images with a resolution 4.5 times better than previous standard DVDs (mouse-over & click below for the complete shot)...

-Zooming in on just one inch-long length of shell with texture highlights:
+Let's zoom in on just one inch-long length of shell with texture highlights...

-* * * * * *
+* * * * * * *